ZachWatkins/Remarklet/README.md

 Copyright 2014-2025 Zachary Kendall Watkins, <zwatkins.it@gmail.com>, https://zacharywatkins.com

-## Known Issues
+## Report an Issue

-We use GitHub to track [issues](https://github.com/ZachWatkins/Remarklet/issues), but some issues may be beyond the scope of this library to resolve.
-Those issues are listed in a GitHub Discussion here: https://github.com/ZachWatkins/Remarklet/discussions/100.
+We use GitHub to track [issues](https://github.com/ZachWatkins/Remarklet/issues) so if you find one please report it there.
+Some issues may be beyond the scope of this library to resolve and are documented in a GitHub Discussion here: https://github.com/ZachWatkins/Remarklet/discussions/100.